Hermoso 'didn't consent' as players refuse to play

 He added: "It was a spontaneous kiss.
 Mutual, euphoric and consensual.
 That's the key.
 A consensual 'peck' is enough to get me out of here?"

-But a statement released by players' union Futpro included quotes from Hermoso, which read: "I want to clarify, that at no time did I consent to the kiss.
+But a statement released by players' union Futpro included quotes from Pachuca's Hermoso, which read: "I want to clarify, that at no time did I consent to the kiss.
 I don't tolerate that my word is questioned, much less that words are invented that I haven't said."

 The statement was signed by a host of players, including all 23 members of the squad which just won the World Cup.